UURAGE/ScenarioEditor/README.md

 #### Live-reload

-You can live-reload the changes to your stylesheets in your browser by running `gulp stream`, which uses Browsersync and uses `localhost` as the proxy hostname.
+You can live-reload the changes to your stylesheets in your browser by running `npm run gulp stream`, which uses Browsersync and uses `localhost` as the proxy hostname.